WebAssembly/spec/document/core/syntax/modules.rst

 Functions
 ~~~~~~~~~

-The |FUNCS| component of a module defines a vector of *functions* with the following structure:
+The |MFUNCS| component of a module defines a vector of *functions* with the following structure:

 .. math::
    \begin{array}{llll}